andersborgabiro/overture2stl/README.md

 Install the dependencies listed in requirements.txt.

+This is now optional, as data is accessed directly from the Overture Maps data store:
-Install https://docs.overturemaps.org/getting-data/overturemaps-py/ that is used to download map data from within the application, so it needs to be accessible from where you run Overture2STL.
-If nothing else works, copy overturemaps.exe (Windows) there.
+~~Install https://docs.overturemaps.org/getting-data/overturemaps-py/ that is used to download map data from within the application, so it needs to be accessible from where you run Overture2STL.
+If nothing else works, copy overturemaps.exe (Windows) there.~~

 Use https://boundingbox.klokantech.com/ to select the area to generate an STL for.
 Select CSV for the output, that is then entered into Overture2STL.